mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 ### Match an attribute

-Cue payload text that is marked up with a particular tag and attribute can be matched using an attribute selector.
+Cue payload text marked up with a particular tag and attribute can be matched using an attribute selector.

 For example, consider the following WebVTT file, which has text marked up using using the `v` and `lang` [cue payload text tags](#cue_payload_text_tags), using attributes to specify the particular voice ("Salame") and languages.